mao2qi/restaurant-api/README.md

 ## Features

 - Chat with all the AI that `node-chatgpt-api` supports, including `gpt-3.5-turbo`, `text-davinci-003`, ChatGPT, and Bing.
-- Supports creating multiple presets for e
+- Supports creating multiple presets for each client.
+![Client Set